-Since inception, Gerstner Philanthropies has made over $100 million in grants.
-Most recently, in 2018, we gave over $12 million across our three program areas.
+Since inception, Gerstner Philanthropies has made over $200 million in grants.
+Most recently, in 2022, we gave over $12 million across our program areas.

-In Biomedical Research, the foundation has invested over $40 million in research programs that have supported innovative work in areas such as blood biopsy, cancer research, and genomic research and has supported over 100 young investigators at five premier institutions.
+In Biomedical Research, the foundation has invested over $130 million in research programs that have supported innovative work in areas such as blood biopsy, cancer research, and genomic research and has supported nearly 200 young investigators at five premier institutions.
 Our grants have leveraged tens of millions of dollars of additional government and private philanthropic support.

 We fund nonprofit organizations with strong vision, operations, and leadership.
 In the case of grants by these organizations to individuals, those selected must have need, commitment to help themselves, and potential for success.